 Roots: There is a reference to the Beatles.

 Continuity: At some point prior to 100,000 BC the First Doctor and Susan encounter a werewolf, which the Doctor kills using a silver bullet; he is placed on trial, but is found not guilty by the jury which consists partly of his future selves.
 The First uses the alias Foreman whilst on trial.
-The Fifth Doctor uses the alias Doctor Smith, the Third Doctor Noble, and the Eighth Doctor Bowman.
+The Fifth Doctor uses the alias Doctor Smith, the Third Doctor Noble, and the Fourth Doctor Bowman.
 "Doctor Bowman" claims to be a doctor of philosophy.
 The Third Doctor has a learnt a great deal about bullets from UNIT, despite not really wanting to.
 The Fifth Doctor wears an ill-fitting grey suit.
 The Second Doctor wears an equally shabby suit.
 The Second Doctor like cheesecake.

 Links: The Second Doctor claims to have gained a PhD in psychiatry from Edinburgh (The Moonbase).